 1890s Living History Farm

-On the north side of the Littleton Museum's 40 acre property is the 1890s living history farm.
-Because of advancements in technology and transportation, the farm appears more highly developed than the 1860s farm.
+On the north side of the Littleton Museum's 40-acre property is the 1890s living history farm.
+Because of advancements in technology and transportation (most importantly, the arrival of train lines), the farm appears more highly developed than the 1860s farm.

 1890s Farm House, also called "Bemis House"